Imthiyaz01/project-/README.md

 # project-
-My project is about a game
+This project  is about a game